International Cricket Council: Members

-Full Members – The twelve governing bodies of teams that have full voting rights within the International Cricket Council and play official Test matches.
+Full members – The 12 governing bodies of teams that have full voting rights within the International Cricket Council and play official Test matches.

-Associate Members – The 96 governing bodies in countries where cricket is firmly established and organised, but have not been granted Full Membership yet.
+The 98 governing bodies in countries where cricket is firmly established and organized, but have not been granted full membership, are called associate members.

+Currently, eight associate teams have temporary men's ODI status until 2027.
+These teams are one tier above the rest of the associate teams.

+The details of all 98 associate teams are presented in the table below: